 Risk Category Description Impact Mitigating activity Waste Transition: Technology/ Reputation There is a risk that avoidable waste from events becomes unacceptable for customers due to its cumulative impact.
 Timeframe: Short Likelihood: High Impact: Medium Increased cost or scrutiny surrounding the waste generated as part of business operations, including event merchandise.
 Some customers may become unwilling to be associated with our flagship events because of environmental impact.
 The amount and type of waste produced at all major events has been measured in 2023, with a view to setting a baseline and reduction targets in 2024.
 The development of the Ascential Sustainable Events Standard.
 Both Cannes Lions and Money20/20 continue to review and reduce the volume of single-use products and waste generated from events.
-Associated Opportunity: roadmap for both presents opportur cential Sustainable Events Standard has been developed and will be rolled out in 2024.
-This Standard sets out t p for both waste and carbon emissions reduction across all of our events, with measurable annual targets.
-It s opportunities for cost saving in certain areas, innovation in the way we produce our events and over time th n is that it provides a blueprint for the wider industry on best practice in operating sustainable events.
-Carbon emissions measurement and reduction Transition There is a risk that as a company we are unable to measure and then reduce carbon emissions in line with EU and UK Government reporting requirements. • Timeframe: Short • Likelihood: Medium Inability to measure carbon emissions data means we are unable to set and demonstrate reduction in those carbon emissions and complete the required ESG reporting in line with UK and EU Government requirements.
-Relevant regions: UK & EU Effectively resourced internal Sustainability Team composed of a Head of Sustainability and a Data & Information specialist manage carbon emissions measurement and reporting.
-The team works in partnership with a well-established technology platform to measure emissions, as well as with an expert consultancy on reduction plans.
+Associated Opportunity: The Ascential Sustainable Events Standard has been developed and will be rolled out in 2024.
+This Standard sets out the roadmap for both waste and carbon emissions reduction across all of our events, with measurable annual targets.
+It presents opportunities for cost saving in certain areas, innovation in the way we produce our events and over time the ambition is that it provides a blueprint for the wider industry on best practice in operating sustainable events.
+Carbon emissions measurement and reduction Transition There is a risk that as a company we are unable to measure and then reduce carbon emissions in line with Inability to measure carbon emissions data means we are unable to set and demonstrate reduction in those carbon emissions and Effectively resourced internal Sustainability Team composed of a Head of Sustainability and a Data & Information specialist manage carbon